-11 CONCLUSION AND FUTURE WORK
+11 CONCLUSION

 In this paper, we present the conditions where data repair is not needed for training optimal and approximately optimal models over incomplete data, i.e., certain or approximately certain models exist.
-We also offer efficient algorithms for checking and learning certain and approximately certain models for linear regression, linear SVM, kernel SVMs, and DNN.
-Our experiments with real-world datasets demonstrate significant cost savings in data cleaning compared to five popular benchmark methods, without introducing significant overhead to the running time.
+We also offer efficient algorithms for checking and learning certain and approximately models for linear regression, linear SVM, and kernel SVMs.
+Our experiments with real-world datsets demonstrate significant cost savings in data cleaning compared to five popular benchmark methods, without introducing significant overhead to the running time.